-Complex care refers to ongoing care for patients living with significant, long-term health issues which make it incredibly hard for them to look after themselves.
-This is often due to longstanding physical or mental health ailments such as disability or chronic illness.
+Complex care is ongoing care for patients living with significant, long-term health issues which make it incredibly hard for them to look after themselves.
+This is often due to longstanding physical or mental health ailments, such as disability or chronic illness.

-Any ongoing treatment programme which takes place outside of hospital care but requires a high degree of expert support can be termed ‘complex care’.
+Any ongoing treatment taking place outside of hospital care but requiring a high degree of expert support can be called ‘complex care’.